chromiumembedded/cef/tools/distrib/README.client.txt

 CONTENTS
 --------

-Release     Contains a release build of the cefclient sample application.
+Release     Contains a release build of the sample application.

 USAGE